peterdsharpe/NeuralFoil/README.md

 If you use NeuralFoil in your research, please cite:

-Both the tool itself (this repository):
+Both the tool itself (this repository), which includes the [pre-print publication](./paper/out/main.pdf):

 ```bibtex
 @misc{neuralfoil,